dproctor/secure-secret-santa/README.md

   --private_key {YOUR_PRIVATE_KEY}
 ```

-this reveals your assignment.
+reveals your assignment.
 Make sure no one is looking over your
 shoulder when you run this command :P